Does Turning Off Your AC Help Save Money?

 However, in hot and humid climates, where ACs work hard to remove moisture from the air, the savings might not be as noticeable.
 You can still optimize your usage with a smart thermostat that adjusts the temperature while you’re away and cools your home just before you return.

 For optimal savings, the DOE recommends setting your thermostat to 78°F while you’re home.
-Gall, however, notes that most people are comfortable around 75°F. If you need additional comfort, using ceiling fans (set to rotate counterclockwise) can help distribute cool air more efficiently.
+Most people are comfortable around 75°F. If you need additional comfort, using ceiling fans (set to rotate counterclockwise) can help distribute cool air more efficiently.

 Regular maintenance of your HVAC system also plays a key role in reducing energy consumption.
 Change air filters regularly, schedule annual tune-ups, and clear any buildup around the unit and coils.
 Dirty filters and coils force your AC to work harder, leading to higher energy bills and possible system breakdowns.